If I had to recommend just one piece of fitness equipment for someone to buy…

 One thing some folks complained of was a chemical smell coming from the rubber and neoprene used on certain AmazonBasics dumbbells, but it should fade over time and with use.

 Flagship Product: Check out these 1-15lb neoprene dumbbells from AmazonBasics.
-They're brightly colored, comfortable to hold, and perfect for lightweight workouts at home.
+They’re brightly colored, comfortable to hold, and perfect for lightweight workouts at home for beginners.
 You can even buy a set with a simple stand for a great price!

 4. Power Block dumbbells